A week after Helene hit, thousands still without water struggle to find enough

 “Over time, you’ll gradually get water to more and more people,” White said.

-Many people are still missing people, and water repair employees don’t typically work around search and rescue operations.
+Many people are still missing, and water repair employees don’t typically work around search and rescue operations.
 It takes a toll, according to Kevin Morley, manager of federal relations with the American Water Works Association.

 “There’s emotional support that is really important for all the people involved.
 You’re seeing people’s lives just wiped out,” he said.